wuduhren/openweathermap/README.md

 	    "cod": 200
 	}
 	```

-For simplicity I only return the main weather status.
-You can do much more as you wish!
+	For simplicity I only return the main weather status.You can do much more as you wish!

 2. Why free?
 The <a>http://openweathermap.org/</a> gives us free request of 60 times per hour.

 	So we can save the data (from <a>http://openweathermap.org/</a>) of any city we want to our server.
 And within an hour, we can use that data we saved to reply all the request to our server.

 	If new request comes in, and the data on our server expired (60 minutes after first request), we will request and save new data to our server again.

 3. I saved the main weather data under ```weather/``` in file name of ```city_name.txt```.
 Which content should only be a simple string like: cloud, rain, clear..., etc.